foncteur/sicp/README.md

 # sicp
-Exercices of SICP, in Scheme
+Exercises of SICP, in Scheme